-When to Start Training a Lab Puppy to Hunt
+What is the Best Age to Start Training a Lab Puppy to Hunt?

 - Thorough socialization and desensitization to various environments and sounds.
 Be sure to start with quieter sounds and build to louder sounds, especially when introducing the sound of gunfire, to avoid creating a frantic dog.

 - If you plan on hunting from a boat, be sure to introduce your pup early to climbing around the boat (even if it’s in your garage) and hearing the sounds of the boat’s engine.